johnspray74/ALAExample/README.md

 ### The diagram executing

-To see the diagram executing, just download and execute the solution in Visual Studio.
+To see the diagram executing, you can just download and execute the solution in Visual Studio.
 You will be able to use the application as shown by the gif below.
 (Not shown in the diagram is that we have wired in a software simulation of a real device to the COM port).

 ![Application screenshot](Application/Application-demo.gif)